Code-Institute-Submissions/TeachFlow/testing.md

     * Game completed:
         * Played 15 rounds to test gameOver function.
 As expected an alert box with a 'success' message is displayed and the game is restarted.

-### Bugs (Solved)
+### Bugs

+#### Solved
-* Navlinks in game.html not working:
+* <strong>Navlinks in game.html not working:</strong>
 The js hash code was interfering with the functionality of the nav link to game.html.
 While researching, I found a similar issue on [Stack Overflow](https://stackoverflow.com/questions/59706410/link-with-anchor-to-different-page-href).
 After reading this, I created a data attribute for the anchor links on index.html and targeted these only in the js hash code.
 The navigation then worked without any issues.

-* Carousel image cut off in mobile:
+* <strong>Carousel image cut off in mobile:</strong>
 On smaller device sizes, the top half of the carousel items were cut off due to their position behind the fixed navbar.
 To fix this, a top margin was added to the carousel items; which pushed the image down.
 After adding this code, the carousel appeared as expected.

-* Navbar Collapse not closing in index.html:
+* <strong>Navbar Collapse not closing in index.html:</strong>
 The collapsed navbar was not closing when one of the anchor links was clicked in index.html.
 To fix this, a javascript function that added & removed a show class to the navbar on click was added to general.js.
 This resolved the issue.

-* Fixed navbar disappears on scroll:
+* <strong>Fixed navbar disappears on scroll: </strong>
 The userScrolled function was causing the navbar to disappear for a few seconds once it reached the top of the page.
 Because of this, the carousel's margin was exposed.
 [Codepen](https://codepen.io/fbmiranda/pen/edqgxm) provided a solution to this, making sure that the user scrolls past the navbar before it disappears.
 After modifying the code, the bug was solved.

-* Memory Game - Tiles pressed (sound and activation colour):
+* <strong>Memory Game - Tiles pressed (sound and activation class):</strong>
 When iterating through each tile in a round, the longer audio files were overlapping.
 To fix, a timeout was set to the itertateThrough(storedRoundTiles) function.
 When tested again, the issue was fixed.

+#### Unsolved
+* <strong>Memory Game - Sticky hover on touchscreen devices:</strong>
+When playing the memory game on touchscreen devices, the tiles hover effect appears to stick.
+This is evident in both the 'computer round' & 'player's round'.
+After researching, I found that this bug is a common issue.
+Several work-arounds were tried including a solution provided by [CSS-Tricks](https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/).
+Unfortunately, no solution tried resolved this issue completely.
 ----------------------------